Percocet Addiction: Abuse, Dependence

 Fortunately, there are many treatment options available for anyone with a Percocet addiction.
 But the reality is that many women may not realize that they are abusing or addicted to this drug.
 If they do realize it, they may feel stuck and unable to get the help they need to get off it.

-The best approach is professional treatment, but first, we should discuss the risks involved with continual use.
+The best approach is professional substance abuse treatment, but first, we should discuss the risks involved with continual use.
 While recovering from this addiction can be difficult, with the right support, it can be done.

 What is Percocet?
 Is it an Opioid?